adap/flower/doc/source/contributor-explanation-public-and-private-apis.rst

 Therefore, as a Flower user:

 - ``from flwr import client`` ✅ Ok, you're importing a public API.
-- ``from flwr import proto`` ❌ Not ok, you're importing a private API.
+- ``from flwr import proto`` ❌ Not recommended, you're importing a private API.

 What about components that are nested deeper in the hierarchy?
 Let's look at Flower strategies to see another typical pattern.
 Flower strategies like ``FedAvg`` are often imported using ``from flwr.server.strategy import FedAvg``.